 Christmas for Atheists?!?

-No one religion or culture has a monopoly on sharing, caring, peace and joy.
+Yes!
+No one religion or culture has a monopoly on sharing, caring, peace joy.
 Before and after the birth of Christ, wintertime “Christmas” traditions existed independently of Christianity.
 God doesn’t control the tilt of the Earth!

 Christmas is part of our Western tradition.
 Over the centuries, local customs were adapted to bring Christmas to everyone, regardless of their faith, or lack of it.
 It has always been a special time of year across diverse cultures, and has spread far beyond the West to all corners of the globe.
-Christmas need not be dedicated to mysticism and supernatural nonsense.

 Christmas can be equally warm and wonderful for Atheists as well as Believers, and for many of the same reasons.